jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-You can specify any of these properties in Spring Boot `application.properties` to adjust Spring Session’s configuration when using VMware GemFire.
+You can specify any of these properties in Spring Boot `application.properties` to adjust Spring Session’s configuration when using [vmware-gemfire-name].

-In addition to the properties provided in and by Spring Session for VMware GemFire, Spring Boot for VMware GemFire also recognizes and respects the `spring.session.timeout` property and the `server.servlet.session.timeout` property, as discussed https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-session.html\[the Spring Boot
+In addition to the properties provided in and by [spring-session-gemfire-name], [spring-boot-gemfire-name] also recognizes and respects the `spring.session.timeout` property and the `server.servlet.session.timeout` property, as discussed https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-session.html\[the Spring Boot